Restroom – When You Gotta Go

 Camping?
 No potty available?
 This interesting item, the Go Girl Urination Device, lets ladies stand up to go just like the boys.

 I remember toilet training.
 New toilets were sometimes scary…and often GROSS.
 Grown ups can avoid the germs, but kids just seen to be all over the toilet with body and hands…ew.
 We traveled with a little portable potty lid like this one.
 Clean and familiar will really help the little potty in new places.

 You may encounter sparkling toilets in your travels AND you might find some that make US gas station bathrooms feel clean.
 Be prepared.
 We love Clorox wipes for all sorts of occasions!
 We use them on planes (READ here about how to avoid germ on the plane.)

 Where will your travels take you?
 Educate the kids and they’ll be interested engaged and everyone will have MORE fun!

-Read before you go!
+Read travel kids books before you go!
 Book lists on countries are here already put together for you!